florianspy/blocsie/README.md

 * Install the unity perception package following the guide https://docs.unity3d.com/Packages/com.unity.perception@1.0/manual/SetupSteps.html
 * Install the unity ros_tcp_endpoint package following the guide https://github.com/Unity-Technologies/ROS-TCP-Connector
 * Download unity project from
 https://drive.google.com/file/d/1koVoI8hh0QAry02isOlENKvnfQ_PISZm/viewImport and install package in Unity
+* Ensure that you are using Vulkan as graphics api which can be set under Project Settings->Player->Disable "Auto Graphics API for ".
+Then at "Graphics APIs for " drag Vulkan to the top of the list.
+* Ensure that under Project Settings->Physics->Simulation Mode is set to Script.
 ### usage
 1. Select which scenario you want to use by selecting the specific scenario in the top left menu and turning off the others by right clicking and selecting "unload scene".
 2. Use the path creator object to specify the path through the environment as well as the speed.